 In the previous section, studying the correlation in the 2-variable distribution function, we had seen that the correlation between $\Theta$ and $\lambda$ strengthens at large values of those variables.
-But the quadratic decrease of the probability density with $\lambda$ can hamper experimental observation of the correlation effects in this region.
-In view of that, advantageous may be experimental setups directly measuring net characteristics of the distribution, such as partial mean values and widths.
-Due to the momentum or energy weighting factors involved therein, the relative contribution of the hard component to them may enhance.
-To accomplish our study, we will investigate manifestations of the correlation directly for such net quantities.
+But the quadratic falloff of the probability density with $\lambda$ can hamper experimental observation of correlation effects in this region.
+In view of that, advantageous may be experimental setups directly measuring net characteristics of the distribution, such as conditional mean values and widths.
+The corresponding momentum or energy weighting factors enhance the relative contribution of the hard component.
+In what follows, we will investigate manifestations of the correlation directly for such net quantities.